The Informed Investor

 Medical costs can rise as you grow older, so beginning to contribute to an HSA early and letting it grow over time may help eligible participants achieve a healthy and comfortable future.

-If you’re wondering whether or not an HSA makes sense for you, consider connecting with your financial advisor. to discuss your future healthcare needs. and whether this investment vehicle makes sense within your overall financial profile
+If you’re wondering whether or not an HSA makes sense for you, consider connecting with your financial advisor. to discuss your future healthcare needs. and whether this investment vehicle makes sense within your overall financial profile.

 This material is intended for informational/educational purposes only and should not be construed as tax, legal or investment advice, a solicitation, or a recommendation to buy or sell any security or investment product.
 Investments are subject to risk, including the loss of principal.
 Some investments are not suitable for all investors, and there is no guarantee that any investing goal will be met.
 Certain sections of this material may contain forward-looking statements.
 Forward-looking statements are not guarantees of future performance and involve certain risks and uncertainties, which are difficult to predict.
 Past performance is no guarantee of future results.
 Third-party links are provided to you as a courtesy.
 We make no representation as to the completeness or accuracy of information provided at these websites.
 Information on such sites, including third-party links contained within, should not be construed as an endorsement or adoption of any kind.
 Please consult with your financial professional and/or a legal or tax professional regarding your specific situation and before making any investing decisions.